-Phainopepla: Breeds in the northern interior of California, southern Nevada, southern Utah, and southern New Mexico southward into Mexico.
+Phainopepla: Breeds in the northern interior of California, southern Nevada, southern Utah, central Arizona, and southern New Mexico southward into Mexico and the Baja Peninsula.
 Spends winters in the southern part of its breeding range.
 Primarily found in washes, riparian areas, and other habitats that support arid scrubs.

 Silky Flycatchers (Ptilogonatidae)